Enable Azure multifactor authentication for Azure Virtual Desktop

 Under Access controls > Grant, select Grant access, Require multi-factor authentication, and then Select.

-Under Access controls > Session, select Sign-in frequency, set the value to 1 and the unit to Hours, and then select Select.
+Under Access controls > Session, select Sign-in frequency, set the value to the time you want between prompts, and then select Select.
+For example, setting the value to 1 and the unit to Hours, will require multifactor authentication if a connection is launched an hour after the last one.

 Confirm your settings and set Enable policy to On.